aperkaz/taggr/README.md

 ## Publishing

 Run:

 ```javascript
 npm run publish
 ```

 Generated prod buil and updates the `taggr-releases` repo.
 Generate build in windows and update it manually.
 Make sure that the `taggr` version in the package.json is updated.

+1. Execute `npm run publish`
+2. Increate the version in `electron/package.json`
+3. Build windows and upload manually.

 ### Production build